Summer Heat: How to Retreat with Houseplants

 If you are looking for a gorgeous, bright and colorful pot for your houseplants or even stunning decorations, Talavera pottery is the way to go.
 Stop by your local SummerWinds Nursery for garden balls, planters, wall hangers and more.

 Could you use a little help keeping your indoor plants healthy?
 There are many wonderful products that are designed to help plant owners keep their indoor garden healthy and thriving.
 Some of our favorites are:

-- Scheurich Bordy and Froggy Water Reserves – Fill the "bordy" or "froggy" with water through it's beak/mouth.
+Scheurich Bordy Water Reserves– Fill the "bordy" with water through it's beak/mouth.
 The reserve slowly releases water into dry soil through its clay pointed end for up to four days.

-- GrowOya – If your houseplant is large enough, you can use an Oyas pot.
-The Oyas is buried in the soil, and then filled with water weekly.
+Ollas– If your houseplant is large enough, you can use an Ollas pot.
+The Ollas is buried in the soil, and then filled with water weekly.
 Water is slowly absorbed by the plant's roots through the terracotta, producing a water savings of up to 70%.

 Macramé Plant Hangers